smasongarrison/syllabi/MegaSyllabus.md

 ## Canvas

 ### I'm having trouble with Canvas -- help!
-If you're having trouble with Canvas, You should first search the Canvas Guides and then reach out to canvas support.
+If you're having trouble with Canvas, you should first search the Canvas Guides and then reach out to canvas support.

 ### How do I contact the Canvas Help Desk?